Zanoah: History of archaeological site

 An overhead power line now runs through the ancient site.
 The site reeks with antiquity, with the signs of an old settlement everywhere.
 The area of the old settlement is extensive, with razed structures that once stood as walls and houses.
 Shards of broken pottery are strewn extensively throughout the grounds, with several open-mouthed cisterns and antres.

 Zanoah is mentioned in the Book of Nehemiah as one of the towns resettled by the Jewish exiles returning from the Babylonian captivity and who helped to construct the walls of Jerusalem during the reign of the Persian king, Artaxerxes I (Xerxes).
 Nehemiah further records that those returnees were the very descendants of the people who had formerly resided in the town before their banishment from the country, who had all returned to live in their former places of residence.
-Whether the reference there refers to the Zanoah in the Shefelah or to the Zanoah in the Judaean mountains is now unclear, as there were two places by the same name.
+Whether the reference there refers to the Zanoah in the Shefelah (Joshua 15:34) or to the Zanoah in the Judaean mountains (now known as Khirbet Zanuta) is now unclear, as there were two places by the same name.
 Based on the archaeological evidence, Zanoah in the Shefelah was a settled village during the Persian period.